DMacMakes/dmdocs/content/en/torrens/aac202/week4/index.md

 The number of polygons making up a given area of a mesh.
 It can change from location to location on the mesh.
 {{< /alert >}}

-### Continuity
+## Making one mesh from many

 The Brice head is separated over multiple subtools, so **it's not a continuous mesh**.
+Even if they're all merged into one subtool, the shells are still separate, made of their own polygons.
+We can join them all together with new topology.
+It won't follow the shapes with nice loops as the previous meshes did, so we'll need a lot of polygons to make up for it.
+This is why you don't do it before you have to!

-##  merging, easymesh, clean up seams
+  - merging, easymesh, clean up seams

 1. All joins should be good as can get while meshes not joined.
-Fix his nose so it doesn’t have gaps near face.
-Show this so everyone checks.
+I fixed pipehead his nose so it doesn’t have gaps near face.
+Check your mesh for gaps where objects should meet.
 3. remove all lower subdivs all subtools
 	1. Some have 4, 3, whatever.
+**TODO: FIND THE COMMAND, SCREENSHOT**
 	2. Find this in a plugin: subtool master, clean tool master?
 Ryan’s?
-	3. Merge all except eyes.
+	3. Merge all objects with skin so we have no seams in skin.
 	4. TIP: none of your meshes on uour own model should be over 1 million points.
 Del higher if u have this.
 1. Polygroups set up for uv later: one for ears, and keep eyelid groups that sep group for in, out, cut.
 2. Copy head skin into new subtool